UK HealthCare is now part of Cigna’s medical insurance network.

 The symptoms of an anal fissure may include:

 • A sharp, stinging, or burning pain during bowel movements.
 Pain from a fissure may be quite severe.
-It can be brief or last for several hours after a bowel movement.
+It may last from a few minutes to a few hours after a bowel movement.

 • Itching.